pbandi2020/Pewlett-Hackard-Analysis/README.md

  * The module introducted basic SQL concepts and building datasets for analysis.
 We learnt some basics of ETL concepts in this module which is a key building block for a reporting platforms.

-### Summary
+### Summary on Data Analysis
-* How many roles will need to be filled as the "silver tsunami" begins to make an impact?
 * A total of 90398 employees are identified to be approaching their retirement period and only 1940 employees are eligible for mentorship.
-  * Getting in a little more graniluar, there are 29414 Senior Engineers projected to be retiering and only 589 employees are available taking **Engineer, Assistant Engineer and Technical Lead** titles into consideration for mentoring.
+* Getting in a little more graniluar, their are 29414 Senior Engineers projected to be retiering and only 589 employees are available taking **Engineer, Assistant Engineer and Technical Lead** titles into consideration for mentoring.
 This strategy eliminates 1/3 of the mentorship eligible employees leaving other categories of succession into risk.
-* Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
-  * NO. The retirement-eligible employee count out numbers the number the mentoring list.
+* The retirement-eligible employee count out numbers the number the mentoring list.
-  * Based on the analysis the company needs to plan for new hiring and build a succession plan accordingly.
+* Based on the analysis the company does not have enough metorship titles to offset the retireing title.
+Due this fact the company needs to plan for new hiring, Look into process refinement to offset the risk of loosing long term employees.
+* A digital transformation of People, process and tools is something that is recommented as part to succession plan.